Sarah Ferguson (journalist): Career

 Ferguson's career began in newspapers in the United Kingdom, writing arts reviews for The Independent.
 Later she moved to Paris and worked as a researcher and production assistant on arts programs for French and British broadcasters.
 In 1992, Australian journalist and the ABC's London correspondent, Tony Jones, hired Ferguson to help him on a story about French politics.

 In 2000, Ferguson worked as a reporter for Dateline and Insight.
 In 2004 she joined the Sunday program on Channel Nine and in 2008 joined Four Corners, the ABC's long form current affairs program.
-Her first story was an investigation into political fundraising.
-She was nominated for a record four Walkley Awards in 2007.

 Australian Broadcasting Corporation

 In 2011, Ferguson reported on the live cattle export trade in Australian cattle to Indonesia.
 The episode, "A Bloody Business", won the Gold Walkley Award and led to suspension of the trade.
 Ferguson won the Logie for Most Outstanding Public Affairs Report in 2010, 2011, 2012 and 2013.
-She also won the George Muster Award and the Queensland Premier's Literary Awards for her reporting on people smuggling and the toxic culture within the rugby league.

 In 2014, Ferguson hosted 7.30 and her interviews with the Australian treasurer Joe Hockey were nominated for a Walkley for journalistic excellence.
 They would later be described as "aggressive" and "the tone of the questioning could have been interpreted by some viewers to be a potential breach of the ABC's impartiality guidelines".

 In 2014, Ferguson caused controversy at the Walkley Awards when she publicly railed against job cuts at the ABC.
-Ferguson presented two major series for the ABC in 2015.
+Ferguson presented two series for the ABC in 2015.
 She wrote and presented The Killing Season, a documentary series on the Rudd/Gillard years, analysing the events of the Labor governments of 2007 to 2013.
-Ferguson interviewed Australian Labor Party decision-makers and strategists who had engaged in internal conflict that brought down a government which had successfully mitigated the 2008 financial crisis.
 The series won the AACTA award for documentary in 2015.

 In November 2015, Ferguson replaced Kerry O'Brien as host of Four Corners.